raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/3. Spring Boot/1. Spring Boot – Application Properties/README.md

 5. **Configuration Binding**:
    - Spring Boot allows binding properties to configuration classes using `@ConfigurationProperties`.
 This provides type-safe access to configuration values.

-### Order of precedence for property resolution in Spring Boot:
+## Order of precedence for property resolution in Spring Boot:

-1. Command-Line Arguments: Properties provided as command-line arguments take the highest precedence.
+### 1. Command-Line Arguments:

+- Properties provided as command-line arguments take the highest precedence.
 They are specified using the -- prefix (e.g., --server.port=8081).

-2. Java System Properties: Properties set via the -D flag on the command line (e.g., -Dserver.port=8081) come next in precedence.
+### 2. Java System Properties:

+- Properties set via the -D flag on the command line (e.g., -Dserver.port=8081) come next in precedence.

-3. OS Environment Variables: Environment variables set at the operating system level are considered next.
+### 3. OS Environment Variables:

+- Environment variables set at the operating system level are considered next.
 These can be accessed in Spring Boot using the `SPRING_` prefix (e.g., `SPRING_SERVER_PORT=8081`).

-4. Application Properties Files: Configuration in properties files such as application.properties or application.yml is next.
+### 4. Application Properties Files:

+- Configuration in properties files such as `application.properties` or `application.yml` is next.
 If there are multiple property files, Spring Boot loads them in the following order:

-   - application.properties (or application.yml) in the src/main/resources directory.
+  - `application.properties` (or `application.yml`) in the src/main/resources directory.
-   - Profile-specific files, such as application-dev.properties or application-prod.yml, if profiles are active.
+  - Profile-specific files, such as `application-dev.properties` or `application-prod.yml`, if profiles are active.

-5. Default Values: Finally, default values defined within the code or in Spring Boot’s defaults are used if none of the above configurations provide a value.
+### 5. Default Values:

+- Finally, default values defined within the code or in Spring Boot’s defaults are used if none of the above configurations provide a value.

 #### Example of Property Resolution: